Australia–New Zealand relations: Section 501 "character test"

 In mid-July 2018, the effect of Australia's controversial new "character" test was the subject of a controversial ABC documentary by Peter FitzSimons entitled "Don't Call Australia Home."
 While the New Zealand Justice Minister Andrew Little criticised the high deportation rate as a breach of human rights, the Australian Immigration Minister Dutton defended Australia's right to deport "undesirable" non-citizens.
 The ABC report was criticised by several Coalition Ministers including the now-Minister for Home Affairs Dutton and Assistant Minister of Home Affairs Alex Hawke for ignoring the crimes and victims of the deportees.
 Hawke also criticised Little for not warning New Zealand nationals to obey Australian law.
 In response, Little criticised Australia's deportation laws for lacking "humanitarian ideals."
 In response, Dutton vowed to continue deporting non-citizen criminals and criticised New Zealand for not doing enough to assist Australian naval patrols intercepting the "people smugglers."

 The documentary's release coincided with the release of a 17-year-old New Zealand youth from an Australian detention centre, who had successfully appealed against his deportation.
 The New Zealand Government expressed concern about the deportation of the teenager since minors under the age of 18 years were not covered by the adult deportees' monitoring regime.
 In response, Oranga Tamariki (the Ministry of Children) began developing an "inter-departmental plan" to handle the repatriation of adolescent offenders.

-In 25 October 2018, the Australian Immigration Minister David Coleman introduced the Migration Amendment (Strengthening the Character Test) Bill 2018 in response to reports that some judges had reduced criminal sentences to avoid triggering the Section 501 threshold for mandatory visa cancellations.
-The proposed Bill did not explicitly differentiate between adult and under-18 year old offenders.
+On 25 October 2018, the Australian Immigration Minister David Coleman introduced the Migration Amendment (Strengthening the Character Test) Bill 2018 in response to reports that some judges had reduced criminal sentences to avoid triggering the Section 501 threshold for mandatory visa cancellations.
+The proposed Bill did not explicitly differentiate between adult and under-18-year-old offenders.
 Despite opposition from New Zealand High Commissioner Annette King, the Law Council of Australia, Australian Human Rights Commission, and the United Nations High Commissioner for Refugees (UNHCR), the Migration Amendment Bill 2018 progressed to its first reading on 25 October.
 However, the bill lapsed following the dissolution of the Australian Parliament prior to the 2019 Australian federal election in April 2019.

 In late February 2020, Prime Minister Ardern criticised Australia's policy of deporting New Zealanders as "corrosive", saying that it was testing the relationship between the two countries.
 In response, the Australian Prime Minister Scott Morrison defended Australia's right to deport non-citizens.
 Dutton also defended the Australian Government's deportation policy, suggesting that Arden was playing to the New Zealand electoral cycle.
 In response, Ardern described Dutton's policy as regrettable and described her remarks as a defence of New Zealand's "principled position."